 And now, it's this:

-We decided early on that we didn't NEED to have 5 full bathrooms in this house.
+We decided early on that we didn't NEED to keep 5 full bathrooms in this house.
 The clawfoot tub was in good shape, but we wanted storage and display space instead.
-The tub went to Kat's house in Maryland one day last spring, I found this cupboard at Luckett's Store, and it's perfect!
-(For the story of my trip taking the tub to Kat's, click HERE.
+The tub went to a friend's house in Maryland one day last spring, I found this cupboard at Luckett's Store, and it's perfect!
+(For the story of my trip taking the tub to to its new home, click HERE.
 To see the trip to Luckett's, click HERE.)

 Here's what the bathroom looked like all stripped down, as you looked at it from the hall ...